What is a ribeye steak? It’s an outstanding classic that everyone has heard of…I think?!

 How much steak you need per person is dictated by the appetite of those you feed, how you cook it, and what you serve it with.

-But for ease of reference, the ribeye is an average a 9oz to 12oz steak.
+But for ease of reference, on average ther weigh 9oz to 12oz per steak.

 Once cooked, the rule of thumb for a good beef steak is a reduction in weight of 25%.
 So, one steak per person with a side and vegetables will satisfy most people’s hunger.